-GOSAT was developed jointly by the Japan Aerospace Exploration Agency (JAXA), the National Institute for Environmental Studies (NIES) and the Ministry of Environment (MOE) with the primary aim to estimate emissions and absorptions of greenhouse gases with an increased accuracy on a subcontinental scale, and to provide the environmental administration with an assessment of forest carbon balances, regional emissions and absorptions.
+GOSAT was developed jointly by the Japan Aerospace Exploration Agency (JAXA), the National Institute for Environmental Studies (NIES) and the Ministry of Environment (MOE) with the primary aim to estimate emissions and absorptions of greenhouse gases with an increased accuracy on a sub-continental scale, and to provide the environmental administration with an assessment of forest carbon balances, regional emissions and absorptions.
 Research using GOSAT will provide an enhanced understanding of the global distribution and temporal variations of greenhouse gases.
 This will develop our knowledge of the carbon cycle on a global scale and its influence on the climate, which is essential for the prediction of climate change and its possible impacts.
 Additionally, it aims to lead to new developments in both Earth observation satellite technologies and the approach of greenhouse gas measurements.

 GOSAT was successfully launched on 23 January 2009 by JAXA's H-IIA rocket and is the first dedicated greenhouse gas satellite.
 Aboard GOSAT is the Thermal And Near-infrared Sensor for carbon Observation (TANSO) instrument which comprises two sensors; a Fourier Transform Spectrometer (FTS) that is used to measure greenhouse gases, and a Cloud and Aerosol Imager (CAI) that provides information about the scene, such as cloud and aerosol quantities.
 Both sensors are kept looking towards the Earth's geocentric direction by a three-axis attitude control system.
 The power required for this as well as the sensors operation is obtained from two solar paddles which face the Sun.
 The satellite has a Sun-synchronous orbit, optimising the power supply, and is quasi-recurrent with 14 + 2/3 revolutions per day.
 The follow-up of the GOSAT satellite is GOSAT-2, which was launched on 29 October 2018.
 Similarly to GOSAT, also GOSAT-2 hosts a Fourier Transform Spectrometer (FTS-2) and a cloud and aerosol imager (CAI-2).
-The main novel elements of GOSAT-2 compared to its predecessor are the extension of FTS-2 band 3 to 2.33 μ m, the availability of an additional thermal channel in FTS-2 and the availability of two viewing angles in CAI-2.
-While the products described in this document are obtained using GOSAT data only, we may consider including products based on GOSAT-2 in the future.
+The main novel elements of GOSAT-2 compared to its predecessor are the extension of FTS-2 band 3 to 2.33 μm, the availability of an additional thermal channel in FTS-2 and the availability of two viewing angles in CAI-2.